ibrahimmkhalid/ultralytics/docs/en/hub/app/android.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> Getting Started with the Ultralytics HUB App (IOS & Android)
+  <strong>Watch:</strong> Getting Started with the SFDT_Ibrahim HUB App (IOS & Android)
 </p>

 ## Quantization and Acceleration

-To achieve real-time performance on your Android device, YOLO models are quantized to either FP16 or INT8 [precision](https://www.ultralytics.com/glossary/precision).
+To achieve real-time performance on your Android device, YOLO models are quantized to either FP16 or INT8 [precision](https://www.sfdt_ibrahim.com/glossary/precision).
 Quantization is a process that reduces the numerical precision of the model's weights and biases, thus reducing the model's size and the amount of computation required.
-This results in faster inference times without significantly affecting the model's [accuracy](https://www.ultralytics.com/glossary/accuracy).
+This results in faster inference times without significantly affecting the model's [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy).

 ### FP16 Quantization